 The goal of the 2025 Plan is to deliver optimized, tailored programs in an equitable manner to make Rhode Island homes energy efficient through weatherization, advanced building standards, efficient appliances, smart thermostats, and high-efficiency heating, cooling and hot water systems.
 To attain its energy efficiency savings goals will require the Company to make a concerted, sustained effort to ensure the workforce is well trained and that customers are aware of and participate in programs.

-This attachment provides detailed descriptions of the Residential Portfolio, including information regarding the markets (customer/building types) targeted, eligibility requirements, offerings, implementation and delivery, as well as specific program-level changes for 2025.
+This attachment provides detailed descriptions of the Residential Portfolio, including information regarding the markets (customer/building types) targeted, eligibility requirements, offerings, implementation and delivery, as well as specific program-level changes and other notable items for 2025.

 1.1 Residential and Income Eligible Programs